keinsieg/askia/README.md

 # askia
-Watch global events — wars, protests, climate, AI, sports, disasters, markets, and more — stream through animated ASCII waves.
-No GUI.
-No sound.
-Just signal.
+Askia is a minimalist, real-time terminal app that visualizes global events — wars, protests, climate shifts, AI breakthroughs, sports, disasters, markets, and more